nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 Format: `edit_volunteer INDEX [n/NAME] [ic/NRIC] [p/PHONE_NUMBER] [e/EMAIL] [a/ADDRESS] [bd/BIRTH_DATE] [re/REGION] [mt/MEDICAL_QUALIFICATIONS]… [t/TAG]… [dr/AVAILABLE_DATE_START, AVAILABLE_DATE_END]…`

-* Edits the volunteer at the specified `INDEX`.
-The index refers to the index number shown in the displayed volunteers list.
-The index **must be a positive integer** 1, 2, 3, …​
+* Edits the volunteer at the specified `INDEX` in the displayed volunteer list.
 * Any combination of the optional fields is possible but **at least one** optional field must be specified.
 * Existing values will be updated to the input values.
 * When editing fields allowing multiple inputs, the existing contents of the field will be removed. i.e. editing of tags, medical qualifications or available dates will overwrite previous ones and are not cumulative.